 A fine line can be stretched around the pool edge at 15 and 30cm heights, held in place with canes, or specially made wire, metal or plastic supports.
-This disturbs the heron if it tries to access the pond from the sides, though this is of less use in larger ponds with ample shallows where the bird can land straight into the water.
+This disturbs the heron if it tries to access the pond from the sides, though this is of less use in larger ponds with wide shallow areas where the bird can land straight into the water, onto the shelves.

 – Deep Areas

 Herons much prefer fishing in the shallows, so ponds with steep sides and ample depths (1.2m/4ft or more), such as those found in ponds specifically for koi, will provide a good refuge for fish.
 Unfortunately, the heron can still swoop and stab at fish near the surface, so pondfish are only fully safe once frightened into the depths.

 Ponds overhung by trees; really close to houses; in courtyards; and near reflective windows, all seem to be less vulnerable to heron attacks, though there are no guarantees, and hungry herons might still visit.

 – Pond Grids

 Custom-fitted pond cover grids and floating mesh units can dissuade herons, though they may still try to pick around them to get at fish.
 Unfortunately such grids make the pond difficult to maintain, and they can be unsightly if scale and algae starts to gather around them.

 Various devices are on offer, from elaborate electronic sensors that flash and screech or even spray out jets of water, to simpler floating reflectors.
 Most deterrents tend to work for a while, until birds get used to them and work out how to avoid them.
 Moving the devices about regularly can help a bit.
 The downside is that sensors can be set off unintentionally by you or your pets, and deterrents may keep away other small birds that you’d rather attract.
 Water-jet types can also freeze up in the winter.